Sharing services and ideas

 We do this by managing programs to keep you and your environment safe.
-We work to protect the food you eat at restaurants, your children at schools and child care, the public pools you swim in.
-We plan on how to help you and keep you safe during and after a disaster.
-We teach people how to manage their chronic disease such as high blood pressure or diabetes.
+We work to protect the food you eat at restaurants and your children at schools and child care through immunization programs.
+We plan how to help you and keep you safe during and after a disaster.
+We teach you how to manage chronic disease such as high blood pressure or diabetes.

-We work with other local and state organizations to coordinate programs and services so we are efficient with our limited budget.
-Your County property taxes pay for some of our basic programs and facilities.
-We are funded substantially through the Colorado Department of Public Health and Environment and also through grants for specific programs from state and federal agencies and non-profit organizations.
+We work with other local and state organizations to coordinate programs and services.
+Property taxes pay for some of our basic programs and facilities.
+We are funded substantially through the Colorado Department of Public Health and Environment, and also through grants for specific programs from state and federal agencies and non-profit organizations.